NominalAnxiety/freestanding-zephyr-application/README.md

 west update
 ```

-Feel free to rename my-workspace to what you want just make sure you rename it for all of the commands
+  * Feel free to rename my-workspace to what you want just make sure you rename it for all of the commands
-After running the commands you can rename the tempctrl-zephyr-application as well (it is kind of long)
+  * After running the commands you can rename the tempctrl-zephyr-application as well (it is kind of long)

-2. make sure that you have your virtual environment activated from your own zephyrproject workspace
 3. build and run by `cd tempctrl-zephyr-application/tempctrl` and then `west build -p -b $BOARD`